 However this may be, the Menorah was in Rome, and was deposited (with other cult objects from the temple of Jerusalem) in the Temple of Peace in Rome.note[Josephus, Jewish War 7.150.]
 The Temple Treasures may have been transferred to another place after the Temple of Peace was destroyed in a great fire in 192, and were probably taken to Carthage by the Vandals, who sacked Rome in 455.
 Here, the Menorah was among the objects seized by the Byzantine general Belisarius, who captured the city in 534.
 In his Vandal Wars, Procopius states that the sacred objects of the Jews were brought to Constantinople and carried through the streets during Belisarius' triumphal procession.note[Procopius, Vandal Wars 4.9.]

 If Procopius is to be believed, the Menorah was almost immediately sent back to Jerusalem, because a Jew told Justinian that the lampstand had brought disaster to every city where it had been.
-The object's presence in Jerusalem, however, is not recorded, perhaps because Palestine was later conquered by Muslims.
+The object's presence in Jerusalem, however, is not recorded, perhaps because Palestine was later conquered by the Persians and Arabs.

 - "Menorah" in Encyclopaedia Judaica (1972-1972)

 - Sam Waagenaar, The Pope's Jews (1974) (especially for the Menorah in Rome, Carthage, Constantinople)